-To be more correct, the bungee jump at Boulkran’s Bridge is the “highest commercial natural bungee jump in the world,” at 216 meters (709 feet) of free-fall.
-Rivaled only by the jump in Macau, which has regulated speed so that you don’t slam into the building, it’s the tallest commercial jump in the world.
-This means you could go take your own bungee and jump off of something taller, but I don’t have one of those so this sounded like a nice alternative.
+To be more correct, the bungee jump at Bloukrans Bridge is the “highest commercial natural bungee jump in the world,” at 216 meters (709 feet) of free-fall.
+Rivaled only by the jump in Macau, the tallest overall commercial jump in the world but has regulated speed so that you don’t slam into the building, and Verzasca Dam, 2nd tallest overall, but same idea except not slamming into the dam.
+This term “commercial” means you could privately go take your own bungee and jump off of something taller, but I don’t have one of those, so this sounded like a nice alternative.

 I’ve been searching for something over the past few years that will really get my adrenaline going.
 I found getting a tattoo to be really thrilling (in fact I went and got three more!), but the feeling of my stomach hitting my throat wasn’t involved.